 - 10 cups cooked white or brown rice

-Cook for 6-8 hours on high or 10 hours on low.
+- Cook for 6-8 hours on high or 10 hours on low.
 Stir occasionally.
 As cooking time ends, mash beans if desired.